Concerns

 This page outlines common concerns related to condo ownership.
 The Buying Tips page shows how prospective buyers can learn more about many of these concerns.

-- Condo association fees: Condo owners are responsible for paying monthly or annual HOA fees, which cover maintenance and other expenses.
-High fees can be a source of concern for some.
+- Condo association fees: Condo owners are responsible for paying monthly or annual condo association fees, which cover maintenance and other expenses.
+Affordable fees can be a source of concern for some.
+Developers sometimes have a reputation for absorbing costs while trying to sell units.
+Fees often rise after developer turnover.

 - Property damage: Damage from storms, flooding, and other natural disasters is a concern for many Florida condo owners, particularly in coastal areas.